TYNDALL — The Bon Homme High School football team will have a chance to reign again.

 “This is just a great group of kids, and we’ve only given up six points in three playoff games, and that’s hard to do,” Pudwill said.

-Heesch continued doing damage in the backfield for Bon Homme, powering his way to the outside and diving in for the Cavaliers second touchdown of the game midway through the second quarter, and leaving the halftime score at 13-6.
+Heesch continued doing damage in the backfield for Bon Homme, powering his way to the outside and diving in for the Cavaliers second touchdown of the game midway through the second quarter, leaving the halftime score at 13-6.

 As Logan Stoltenburg completed a pair of passes with just under a minute left in the half for 23 yards, Deuel was in position to score, but the Cavaliers’ defense made a big stop to run out the clock for the half-time break.

 As Heesch received the kickoff to open the second half, he weaved his way through a few tackles and brought Bon Homme fans to their feet with a 96-yard return to put the Cavaliers up 20-6.
+From the point on, the momentum was with the Cavaliers, who were backed by an energetic crowd of fans.

 “That kickoff return was a game changer, and we used it to get us back to the championship game,” he said.